I'm missing the questions!

 Kings College London

-Favourite thing to do in science I <3 Physics!
+Favourite thing to do in my job I <3 Physics!
 Particularly playing with the equations that describe our universe, for me its like playing with lego or modelling clay :D.

 I get to battle the beasts that are black holes, trying to understand their mysterious properties and what they look like in terms of their geometry near the horizon (the point of no return).